ShogunPanda/freya/README.md

 Themes can be created by adding a new folder in the folder `src/theme`.
 A theme must contain at least the following files:

-- `theme.yml`: A YML file describing the theme, with the following structure:
+- `theme.yml`: A YAML file describing the theme, with the following structure:

   ```
   ---